LivestockWaterRecycling/lwr-news-scraper/README.md

 ### Important Files

-If you ever need to edit the code that actually scrapes the data, the assosciated python file is located in lwr_news_scraper/spiders/...
+If you ever need to edit the code that actually scrapes the data, the assosciated python files are located in lwr_news_scraper/spiders/...

 The spiders folder contains all the crawlers in this project.
 In our case, it contains two:
 * __lwr_spider_press.py__